colebrooke/gcp-helm-kubectl/README.md

 To authenticate (creds are then preseved in the image):

-`docker run -ti --name gcloud-config google/cloud-sdk gcloud auth login`
+`docker run -it --name gcloud-config colebrooke/gcp-helm-kubectl gcloud auth login`

 Alternativley, if you are using this image in your CI pipeline and you can create a local json file with your credentials in, you can use this environment variable to set the path: